Gemuetlichkeit What does it mean exactly? It’s a difficult word to pronounce and it can’t be translated from German to English in just one word,…

 - Norway’s baseball tradition grew into 20 state championships, and many college, semi-pro and professional baseball players came from this small community.
 This museum features the history of baseball, championship trophies, major league players from the community, other major league players, and THE FINAL SEASON movie made in Norway, Ia.
 The museum includes a small gift shop, murals, written history, and a narrated tour.
 Our museum is always open by appointment by calling 319-721-6288.

 - The Old Creamery Theatre is dedicated to performing high-quality, live professional theatre for audiences of all ages and interests.
 The company offers a wide variety of plays each season, as well as many different educational opportunities.
-Featuring approximately 200 performances in 2017, the 300-seat Main Stage season features favorite comedies, musicals, mysteries, and more.
+The 300-seat Main Stage season features favorite comedies, musicals, mysteries, and more.
 The Old Creamery Theatre is Iowa’s longest-running professional theatre.
 All actors, directors, designers, and technicians are paid professionals.
-These professionals are gathered together from all over the country to provide a high-quality theatrical experience for the audiences.
+These professionals are gathered together from all over the country to provide a high-quality theatrical experience for audiences.
 Since opening its doors in 1971, just over two million patrons have enjoyed live performances by The Old Creamery Theatre.
-For more information or to see what’s playing right now, call the box office at 319-62-AMANA (319-622-6262) or visit our website at www.oldcreamery.com.
+For more information or to see what’s playing call the box office at 319-62-AMANA (319-622-6262) or visit our website at www.oldcreamery.com.

 learn from the locals